hemantksingh/messup-learn/fundamentals/messaging/Service Orientation.md

 * Least time algorithm - chooses the instance of the service that has the lowest current response time and continues to route traffic in that manner by continuously updating and monitoring those response times.
 * Least connection algorithm - instance with the fewest connections will receive the next connection

-According to **Nginx** the least time algorithm has yielded most valuable results for customers with microservices architectures.
+Nginx claims (vendor claim, not independently measured) that the least time algorithm has yielded the most valuable results for customers with microservices architectures. `least_time` is only available in the commercial NGINX Plus.

-Service discovery can be achieved by something simple as  DNS based routing using a load balancer or have a centralised service like **Apache zookeeper** as an address/naming registry to determine what service resides where for large distributed systems.
-For more dynamic runtime environments like kubernetes, service meshes like **Consul** and **Istio**
+Service discovery can be achieved by something as simple as DNS based routing using a load balancer, or by a central registry.
+In Kubernetes the built-in Service and DNS records are the registry; outside it **Consul** and **etcd** are common. **Apache ZooKeeper** filled this role in 2010s systems and is now mostly historical.
+Service meshes such as **Istio** and **Linkerd** sit on top of discovery and add routing, retries, mutual TLS and telemetry between services.

 ## Monolith to Microservices